theopin/tp/docs/UserGuide.md

  1. Download Java JDK 11 for your system from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
  2. Run and follow the installation instruction in the wizard.
  3. Check the Java version.
-	 a.
-For computers on Windows, invoke`java -version` on the command prompt.
+	 * For computers on Windows, invoke`java -version` on the command prompt.
-	 b.
-For MacOs or Linux distros, invoke `java -version` on the terminal.
+	 * For MacOs or Linux distros, invoke `java -version` on the terminal.
 4. Verify that the version installed follows the "11.x.x" format.
 Refer to the image below for what you should expect to see.
 ![Java 11 installed message](https://i.ibb.co/tzV9GX3/image.png)